 Digital doubles are virtual copies of objects that allow analyzing the work of real physical devices.
 Thus, the double of the plant can help to manage the enterprise, optimize operations, and the copy of the planned production process gives a possibility to control the product even before its production.
 Thanks to digital doubles, managers can get detailed information on equipment efficiency, perform predictive maintenance and remote monitoring in real-time.

 Radio Frequency Identification (RFID)

 RFID is a method of automatic identification that uses tags (transponders) and special readers.
-The tag is placed on any suitable object (for example, goods) and the reader identifies it by means of radio waves.
-The range of identification can vary from several sm to 300 m.
-With the help of transponders, users can easily track, control and monitor industrial objects.
+The tag is placed on any suitable object (for example, goods) and the reader identifies it using radio waves.
+The range of identification can vary from several cm to 300 m.
+With the help of transponders, users can easily track, control, and monitor industrial objects.

 Electronic Logging Devices (ELD)